cscorley/dissertation/chapters/4_results/1_flt.md

 accuracy of the FLT will fluctuate as a project evolves, which may indicate a more accurate evaluation is possible with a historical simulation.

-\begin{framed}
-    \textbf{\ftwo}:
-    Historical simulation reveals that the accuracy of the changeset-based FLT is inconsistent as a project evolves, and is actually lower than indicated by batch evaluation.
+To summarize, in \fone we found that changeset-based FLTs can be as accurate as snapshot-based FLTs.
+We find in \ftwo that historical simulation reveals that the accuracy of the changeset-based FLT is inconsistent as a project evolves, and is lower than indicated by batch evaluation.
-\end{framed}